-Allen Magtibay, a VA Claims Insider Veterans Claims Expert goes over how Veterans with a 100% Total and Permanent Disability rating can apply to have student loans through the government forgiven.
+Allen Magtibay, a VA Claims Insider Veterans Claims Expert goes over how Veterans with a 100% Total and Permanent Disability rating can apply to TPD loan discharge program and have student loans through the government forgiven.

 One great benefit to obtaining a 100% disability rating is the Total and Permanent Disability (TPD) Discharge Program.
 This program allows a Veteran to have their federal student loans discharged due to disability.
 For a Vet who cannot work or struggles to maintain employment, having their student loans written-off can be a lifesaver.
 I applied for the program and was happy to see that my student loan would no longer be a financial burden for my family and me.

-For Vets looking to apply for the TPD Discharge, it is relatively simple.
+For Vets looking to apply for the TPD loan discharge program, it is relatively simple.
 All that is needed is for the Vet to visit this website.

 You then need to complete the application and provide the VA Benefits Letter to show proof of the 100% rating.
 Typically, the approval process takes about 30-60 days from submission date to get the final decision.
 You can continue to log into the system to check the status.
 Once approved your status will change to “Permanent Discharge.”